aboyington/estimator/docs/installation_instructions.md

 - Password authentication method in api.php
 - Estimate template in the preview function

+## Version Control & Updates

+### GitHub Repository
+This project is now maintained on GitHub: https://github.com/aboyington/estimator

+### Getting Updates
+To update to the latest version:
+1. Backup your `udora_estimates.db` file
+2. Pull the latest changes from the repository
+3. Review any new installation or configuration requirements

+### Version History
+- **v1.1.0 (Current):** White-labeling implementation with dynamic branding
+- **v1.0.0:** Core estimator functionality with products management

 ## Backup
 Regular backup of `udora_estimates.db` is recommended to preserve your estimate history and settings.

+### Backup Checklist
+- Database file: `udora_estimates.db`
+- Configuration files: `api.php` (for password changes)
+- Custom modifications: Any CSS or template customizations